 The Minnesota STEM Ecosystem

 The Minnesota STEM Ecosystem is a statewide STEM Network.
 It was created through a cross-sector, cross-system collaboration of business, education, government, afterschool programs, museums, non-profit and community organizations, policy leaders.
-The Minnesota STEM Ecosystem is dedicated to closing the STEM learning and workforce opportunity gap.
-With equity as our cornerstone, we’re bringing together expertise and resources to expand pathways, mindsets and workforce opportunities for young people across Minnesota.

 What is a STEM Ecosystem?

-A STEM Ecosystem encompasses schools, community settings such as after-school and summer programs, science centers and museums, and informal experiences at home and in a variety of environments that together constitute a rich array of learning opportunities for young people in science, technology, engineering, and math (STEM) related opportunities in their community.
+A STEM Ecosystem encompasses schools, community settings such as after-school and summer programs, science centers and museums, and informal experiences at home and in a variety of environments that together constitute a rich array of learning opportunities for people in science, technology, engineering, and math (STEM) related opportunities in their community.